 - Are there laws that protect whistleblowers from being fired?

 - What should I do if I’m fired for being a whistleblower?

 - What should I do if the government fires me for being a whistleblower?

 - Who investigates wrongful termination claims filed by whistleblowers?

-- Can I sue my company for firing me for being a whistleblower
+- Can I sue my company for firing me for being a whistleblower?

 Yes.
 The False Claims Act and qui tam law include provisions that protect whistleblowers from being wrongfully terminated.
 The Whistleblower Protection Act also serves as a safeguard against being fired for speaking out against corruption and other illegal activities.
 In particular, the federal False Claims Act prohibits an employer from harassing or retaliating against an employee for uncovering or reporting fraud against the government.

 Contact an experienced wrongful termination lawyer familiar with whistleblower cases.
 The sooner you take legal action against your employer, the better.
 A knowledgeable attorney can discuss all your legal options with you.

 Contact a lawyer familiar with the Whistleblower Protection Act.
 Created in 1989, this law was designed to protect whistleblowers that work for the government and take action to stop corrupt government practices or illegal conduct.
 This federal law primarily protects government employees from disciplinary action for exposing criminal government activity, including kickbacks, corruption, and fraud.